 Why a person might explore regenerative medicine and stem cell treatment over knee replacement surgery?

-Plasma is the clear portion of the blood in which all the other blood components such as platelets, red blood cells and white blood cells travel.
+Plasma is the clear portion of the blood in which all the other blood components – platelets, red blood cells and white blood cells – travel.
+Each blood component has a different job.

 There are some conflicting studies about the value of PRP, and which type of centrifuges may produce the optimal plasma.
 No studies to date have documented any adverse effects associated with PRP.
 So in that sense, there is no downside to the therapy.
 Because the injected platelets are produced from a person’s own body, there typically is no issue related to rejection or transmitting disease.